The Aware

 It is important to realize that doctors are trained to consider the possible medical causes of behavioral symptoms in children, and to prescribe drugs.
 However, the underlying emotional and environmental causes are sometimes overlooked.
 The diagnosis of ADHD is made on the basis of behavioral observations.
 In the majority of cases, no neurobiological factor is ever found to be the cause, and there is no proof that the condition is hereditary.
 The same is true for anxiety disorder.
 For both ADHD and anxiety disorder, there are many other possible factors to consider.

 In addition to possible dietary causes, there are three other factors to consider, which can contribute to symptoms of hyperactivity, distractibility, or anxiety.
-These are often overlooked by medical personnel, but are supported by research:
+These are often overlooked by medical professionals but are supported by research:

 1. School setting.
 There is research indicating that many ADHD children function "normally" in less rigid, open classroom settings.
 These children show attention deficits or hyperactive symptoms only when they are being forced to do something that they are not interested in doing.
 When allowed to choose their own activities and to learn through movement, hands-on activities, games, and self-paced instruction, many of these children's symptoms disappear.

 2. Television and videos.
 There is evidence that the rapid shift in images on a TV screen causes children to lose their ability for sustained focusing.
 Also, the activity, violence, and impulsive behavior of cartoon and live characters in children's programming serves as a role model for similar behavior.
-Many children are frightened by scenes of violence or danger on TV, and are in a state of chronic tension and anxiety because of this.
+Many children are frightened by scenes of violence or danger on TV and are in a state of chronic tension and anxiety because of this.
 Furthermore, children are forced into unnatural passivity while watching TV, and this is often followed by a rebound effect: a burst of pent-up energy as soon as the TV is turned off.

-3. Stress and trauma: There is increasing evidence that ADHD can be caused by an overload of stress or from the effects of past trauma.
+3. Stress and trauma.
+There is increasing evidence that ADHD can be caused by an overload of stress or from the effects of past trauma.
 In fact, the symptoms of post-traumatic stress disorder can look very much like ADHD.
 This would be especially likely in the case of your son, who is also showing symptoms of anxiety.
 This does not mean that you are to blame for your child's symptoms, but it is worth considering all the possible sources of stress in his life, both now and in the past.

-If you suspect stress or trauma:
+If you suspect stress or trauma

 I encourage you to keep searching and questioning, and above all, don't give up.
 Get all the help and support you need.
-For more information about stress, hyperactivity, and the healing and calming effects of crying, please see my books, Helping Young Children Flourish, Tears and Tantrums, and Raising Drug-Free Kids..